 As usual, there’s never a clear and defined line and rule for you to follow.
 However, there are a few factors you can take into consideration.

-If not, you might try asking anyway.
+If you don’t have a great relationship with anyone, you might try asking anyway.
 If you somehow get a not-too-busy reporter, they might tell you the optimal times and frequency to send press releases.
 If you still don’t have an answer, try giving a journalist at least a couple weeks before sending in a follow up email.
 Then, give them another month at least before sending in another press release.
-Of course, that also depends on …
+Of course, that also depends on:

 The Importance of the News